 The ocean offers many benefits to the people of Sea Change.
 Not only is spending time in the ocean a physically invigorating and relaxing experience, but ocean water itself is believed to have many positive health benefits on brain and body.
-Our Salt Water Therapy Program provides physical exercise, mental relaxation, and spiritual healing.
+Our Adventure Therapy Program provides physical exercise, mental relaxation, and spiritual healing.

 Days at nearby Santa Monica or Venice Beach can include ocean front meditation practice, group discussion, surf lessons, and generally having a fun and relaxing experience with peers and friends.

 Anyone with a little time under their belt will tell you that living sober is moment to moment—focusing on the present, on living life in the here and now, and getting into action.
 At Sea Change, jiu-jitsu allows clients to get into action in a way that’s both challenging and cathartic.

 Brazilian jiu-jitsu is known particularly for its ground level nature, for its real-life physical expression combining two of the most meditative martial arts, judo and original Japanese jiu-jitsu.